raspberrypilearning/microbit-balloon-pop/en/step_5.md

 ## Add the code

-Now we've completed our circuit we'll need to write code to trigger the transistor, allowing current to flow through the resistor, which will pop the balloon.
+Now you have completed your circuit you need to write code to trigger the transistor, allowing current to flow through the resistor, which will pop the balloon.

 ### Open MakeCode